Dream Within a Dream Tour: Development

 "The show is gonna be really, really theatrical—it's really complicated.
 It's a massive show with a lot of new music.
 It's just gonna be really different. [...]
 You're gonna learn a lot more about her as a person.
 The show is gonna be really about how she's becoming a woman, how she's finding herself and her independence.
 She knows what she wants to do, she knows who she wants to be, and that's what the show's about."

 The stage was designed by production designer Steven Cohen and production manager Rob Brenner for the HBO special.
-This was the first time Spears used an entire new stage design after having used a typical end-stage with a ramp and stairs at the center as on her first 3 tours (the ...Baby One More Time Tour, the (You Drive Me) Crazy Tour, and the Oops!...
+This was the first time Spears used an entire new stage design after having used a typical end-stage with a ramp and stairs at the center as on her first three concert tours (the ...Baby One More Time Tour, the (You Drive Me) Crazy Tour, and the Oops!...
 I Did It Again Tour).
 Cohen designed the main stage with an oval shape so that Spears could perform around the stage and so that it would look good from multiple camera angles.
 He said that the rest of the stage was created with three main components in mind: a runway, a B-stage, and a flying device over the crowd.
 The last was developed, as explained by Cohen, "around this Cleopatra's barge concept I got into my head while designing when the movie Cleopatra was playing in the background.
 It needed to be elegant and stylized but also high tech, because it was going to have to be traveling on conventional motors and transport mechanisms.
 Plus, it had to have a big enough performance area for her and the dancers."
 Brenner continued, "I wanted to try to give the kid in the back of the house the same experience as the one in the first 10 rows."
 The runway uniting the main stage and the B-stage was suggested by one of Spears's managers, Johnny Wright.
-The entire stage was built by Michael Tait from Tait Towers.
+The entire stage was built by Michael Tait.
 Cohen said, "We took a more expanded role in preparing the drawings for Michael.
 We wanted to retain the essence of the look of the show, both in its overall footprint and in the execution of these various pieces. [...]
 [He] did a great job on executing the fine details like the hand railings and the floor lights and the MR-16 covers.
 When you're doing something for TV, all of those pieces are foreground pieces.
 The mirrors on the platforms and the floor painting made the show look better on TV."